 Check out TestGorilla‘s guide to AI video interviews to learn how they fit into modern hiring.
 And, if you want to see one in action, watch this demo of TestGorilla‘s conversational AI interviews.

 Every candidate gets the same fair shot.
 AI video interviews ask everyone the same questions and score them the same way.
-This really helps when multiple people interview candidates.
-Instead of comparing your detailed notes against someone else‘s quick impressions, everyone sees the same standardized scores.
+This helps when multiple people interview candidates.
+Instead of comparing your detailed notes against someone else’s quick impressions, everyone sees the same standardized scores.

 Many candidates prefer it.
 Nobody likes playing email tag to schedule calls or wants to take time off work for a screening interview.
-AI video interviews respect candidates‘ time and schedules.
-Good platforms also reduce anxiety by clearly explaining the process, so candidates know what questions they’ll answer and how they’ll be scored.
+AI video interviews respect candidates’ time and schedules.
+Clear instructions and reasonable time limits reduce anxiety.

-I believe hiring should be about skills and potential, not gut feelings or first impressions.
+Hiring should be about skills and potential, not gut feelings or first impressions.
 The right AI video interview tool makes that possible without removing human judgment from the equation.

 Sign up for free or book a demo to see how TestGorilla changes the hiring process.